sarobidy19/OCW/location/index.md

 layout: location
 ---

+All talks will be at School of Mathematics and Statistics, 4302 Herzberg Laboratories, Carleton University.

-How to get to the OCW venue
+How to get to the OCW venue!